 Support at BGU

 Once you have provided us with information about your disability, we will make every effort to introduce reasonable adjustments for you straight away, and ensure that all relevant parties within the University are aware of your needs.
-We may need medical evidence of your situation, so it is usually best to provide this when you return the questionnaire we send you.
-You will receive the questionnaire once you have applied to study with us.
+We may need medical evidence of your situation, so it is usually best to provide this when you complete the online Accessibility Questionnaire.
+You will receive the link to the questionnaire by email once you have applied to study with us.

 If you encounter any difficulties, or feel that you are not getting the assistance you had hoped to receive, please contact Student Advice straight away.
 We will be happy to discuss your situation in a confidential environment and we can explore options that may help to resolve the issues you are facing.